dbgate/dbgate.github.io/about.md

 You can see, what wrote about DbGate [Softpedia](https://www.softpedia.com/get/Internet/Servers/Database-Utils/DbGate.shtml) software catalog portal

 # Sources of inspiration
-I am playing with creating database management quit long time.
-These inspired me at most:
+I am playing with creating database management quite a long time.
+This software inspired me at most:
 * Visual Studio Code - great IDE, simple but powerful
 * DatAdmin, DbMouse - DB management tools, which I created in past
 * Beekeeper Studio - simple but nice SQL client written in nodejs/electron